theroggio/Fundamentals-of-Graphics/Euclidean Embeddings.md

 The minimization problem does not have a unique solution, so applying isometries to the optimizer will not change the stress.

-**Mathemical demonstration of matrix form for the Quadratic Stress**.
+<a href='https://github.com/theroggio/Fundamentals-of-Graphics/blob/master/scan/stress%20computation.pdf'>**Mathemical demonstration of matrix form for the Quadratic Stress**</a>.